During the period

 Medical College catalogue in a given year, and then look back at how

-many actually graduated it is amazing how few finished and actually
+many actually graduated notice how few finished and actually

 graduated.
 The large number of students on any given year could be